Safety & Regulation

 This design change was a eureka moment for Arcimoto founder Mark Frohnmayer that created a chain reaction of upgrades to the design.
 The transition from a steering wheel to handlebars significantly reduced the weight (by 700 lbs.) and product complexity, while improving battery performance, ease of entering and exiting the vehicle, and ride quality, ultimately giving it a sportier feel.
 Swapping the steering wheel for handlebars also shortened the length of the vehicle, which not only makes the FUV easier to park in tight spaces, but also creates more seating room.

-The FUV’s top speed is 80 mph.
-The range is 70 miles with a full charge on the base model and 130 miles with the extended battery model.
+The FUV Evergreen’s top speed is 75 mph, with a range of 100 miles under average conditions.
 Driving at a high speed for an extended period will affect the range.
-We will provide more information on range under varied driving conditions once we have more testing data from the Alpha and Signature Series vehicles.
+We will provide more information on range under varied driving conditions once we have more real-world testing data from the Evergreen Edition vehicles.

-The FUV has three methods of braking: a parking brake, a hydraulic foot-brake pedal, and a regen lever.
+The FUV has three methods of braking: a hydraulic brake pedal, a regen hand lever, and an electronic parking brake.

-The hydraulic foot-brake pedal is used just like a traditional foot brake found in cars – to slow the vehicle or hold a complete stop.
+The hydraulic brake pedal is locate on the driver’s right side, and is used just like a traditional foot brake found in cars – to slow the vehicle or hold a complete stop.

-The foot-brake pedal and the regen lever can be used in combination while driving the FUV to more rapidly slow down the vehicle.
+The foot-brake pedal and the regen lever can be used together while driving the FUV to more rapidly slow down the vehicle.

 The FUV enclosures are add-on features and can be easily attached or detached to the vehicle.
 There will be two enclosure styles: soft-shell and hard-shell.
 We look forward to sharing a vehicle configurator to customize your vehicle in the near future.
 In the meantime, please review our target specifications.